Touhou Project: Music

-The black-and-white shadow play video for the song "Bad Apple!!' became a Japanese internet meme in the late 2000s, correlating with the peak of the Touhou Projects popularity.
-The song saw a rise in popularity in the mid-2010s when the shadow-art video was ported to several second-generation video game consoles and graphing calculators – presumed to be incapable of playing back full-motion video – for retrocomputing demoscene competitions.
-Peter Dell, a programmer who contributed to one such port, described the video as having become a graphical equivalent to "Hello, World!" programs.
+The song and its shadow art video also became a staple in the demoscene and retrocomputing communities, often used to demonstrate the capabilities of hardware presumed incapable of playing back full-motion video.
+Peter Dell, a programmer who contributed to a port, described the video as having become a graphical equivalent to "Hello, World!" programs for retro platforms.
+Notable recreations include: